fumchin/Java-Music-Player/README.md

 # Introduction
-> this is our school assignment for Java practicing.
+* This is our school assignment for Java practicing.
+This project includes reading, saving, playing and editing Wavfile.
+(May contain some mistakes.)
-> this project includes reading, saving, playing and editing Wavfile.
-May contain some mistakes.
+* For more information (PPT written in traditional chinese) -> https://drive.google.com/file/d/1QaUfj6Lz13TAlaMf__OLEFVOOADTupjH/view?usp=sharing

 # How to run - Windows
 * Make sure that `Java` is installed and `JavaFx` is added into your PATH.